apache/dubbo-website/docs/en-us/developers/contributor-guide/mailing-list-subscription-guide_dev.md

 # Mailing list subscription guide

-The Dubbo developer mailing list (dev@dubbo.incubator.apache.org) for Apache Incubator has been established, please feel free to subscribe and refer to [1] for more details.
+The Dubbo developer mailing list (dev@dubbo.incubator.apache.org) for Apache Incubator has been established, please feel free to subscribe and refer to [^1] for more details.

+You can also view [the archive of the mailing list](https://lists.apache.org/list.html?dev@dubbo.apache.org)

 Here is a brief guide specific to Dubbo: